Pierre-D-G/Ng-Github-Profile-Searcher/README.md

 ## TODO - All Completed

 * Create Components *completed

  - Create page to display user and user's repository data from API *completed
  - Add area on page to search for users *completed

 * Integrate Github API *completed
   - Create service to fetch user data *completed
   - Create service to fetch user repositories *completed
-  - Limit requests to API requests by sending requests only when a user has stopped typing for a         certain peroid of time and only when the new request is diffrent from the previous request           *completed
+  - Limit requests to API  by sending requests only when a user has stopped typing for a                 certain peroid of time and only when the new request is diffrent from the previous request           *completed